potto216/byteproc/README.md

 To capture all traffic on all interfaces and save it to a pcapng file using tcpdump, use the following command:

+`sudo tcpdump -i any -n -s 0 -B 4096 -w capture.pcapng`

+Press Ctrl+C to stop the capture when you're done.

 Explanation:

-sudo: Required for packet capture privileges
 tcpdump: The packet capture utility
 -i any: Tells tcpdump to listen on all interfaces
--w capture.pcapng: Writes raw packets to the specified file in pcapng format For additional useful options:

-Add -n to avoid DNS lookups (faster capture)
+-w capture.pcapng: Writes raw packets to the specified file in pcapng format -n to avoid DNS lookups (faster capture)
-Add -s 0 to capture full packets (not just headers) Add -B 4096 to increase buffer size for busy networks Full example with these options:
+-s 0 to capture full packets (not just headers)
+-B 4096 to increase buffer size for busy networks

-`sudo tcpdump -i any -n -s 0 -B 4096 -w capture.pcapng`

-Press Ctrl+C to stop the capture when you're done.

----

 ## License
 See [LICENSE.txt](LICENSE.txt) for details.